Osteoarthritis of the Hip

 Hip OA can limit your daily life, but treatment can ease your pain.

-The hip is the second largest weight-bearing joint – second only to the knee.
-It is a ball-and-socket joint.
-The socket is formed by part of the pelvic bone (acetabulum) and the ball is the upper end of the thigh bone (femur).
+The hip is the second largest weight-bearing joint, second only to the knee.
+It is a ball-and-socket joint, with the socket formed by part of the pelvic bone (acetabulum) and the upper end of the thigh bone (femur) as the ball.

 Causes of Hip OA

 There is no single cause of osteoarthritis.
-Certain factors make you more likely to have OA.
+These factors make you more likely to develop it.

 Symptoms of Hip OA